ghaid999/holbertonschool-hbnb/part1/README.md

 ## Purpose

-> Write a brief explanation of the purpose of this document.
+> in this project HB we desine a

 ## Project Overview